Matterbridge Logo Matterbridge development

 To start the Dev Container, simply open the project folder in Visual Studio Code and, if prompted, click "Reopen in Container".
 Alternatively, use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P), search for "Dev Containers: Reopen in Container", and select it.
 VS Code will automatically build and start the containerized environment for you.

 Note: The first time you use the Dev Container, it may take a while to download all the required Docker images and set up the environment.
-Subsequent starts will be as as fast as from the local folder.
+Subsequent starts will be as fast as opening the local folder.

 Using a Dev Container provides a fully isolated, reproducible, and pre-configured development environment.
 This ensures that all contributors have the same tools, extensions, and dependencies, eliminating "works on my machine" issues.
 It also makes onboarding new developers fast and hassle-free, as everything needed is set up automatically.

-For improved efficiency, the setup uses named Docker volumes for matterbridge and node_modules.
+For improved efficiency, the setup uses named Docker volumes for matterbridge, .cache and node_modules.
 This means that the dev of matterbridge and the plugin dependencies are installed only once and persist across container rebuilds, making installs and rebuilds much faster than with bind mounts or ephemeral volumes.
+The plugin is automatically added to Matterbridge instance installed inside the dev container.

 To start the Dev Container, simply open the project folder in Visual Studio Code and, if prompted, click "Reopen in Container".
 Alternatively, use the Command Palette (Ctrl+Shift+P or Cmd+Shift+P), search for "Dev Containers: Reopen in Container", and select it.
 VS Code will automatically build and start the containerized environment for you.